Mach5 Quickstart Guide

 Add a Warehouse

-- Name : Type in name of the new Warehouse, say testwarehouse
+- Name: Provide the name of the new Warehouse, say testwarehouse

 - Performance Options

-- Enable Cache Warning : Keep default checkbox selection as selected
+- Enable Cache Warming: Keep default checkbox selection as selected

-- Segment Cache Capacity : Keep as empty
+- Segment Cache Capacity: Keep default as empty

-- Index Access Memory Limit : Keep as empty
+- Index Access Memory Limit: Keep default as empty

-- Read Cache Size Limit : Keep as empty
+- Read Cache Size Limit: Keep default as empty

-- Number of OpenSearch API Gateways : Keep as empty
+- Number of OpenSearch API Gateways: Keep default as empty

 - Click on Save

-- Verify that the Warehouse addition is sucessful
+Verify that the Warehouse addition is successful.
+The Warehouses page shows the details as below:

 Disable a Warehouse

-- Navigate to Warehouse page, existing warehouse are listed
+- Navigate to Warehouse page, existing warehouses are listed

 - Click on edit action for testwarehouse.
 This edit symbol is next to delete button